 “In conclusion, this is the first study showing increased intake of a selection of vegetables/herbs and fruit decreased bone formation (P1NP) and resorptive (CTX) markers (osteopenic women).
 Lowered dietary PRAL was associated with urinary calcium conservation in intervention Groups A and B compared to control diet Group C. Downward modulation of bone turnover markers suggests that the additive effect of active phytochemical agents present in the SF selection of vegetables/herbs and fruit reduces bone turnover, particularly in those women with osteopenia.”2

-The Scarborough Fair study further confirms the Save Our Bones Program protocol: that a pH-balanced diet, rich in fruits, vegetables, and herbs, is natural and effective for preventing and reversing osteoporosis and osteopenia.
+The Scarborough Fair study further confirms the Osteoporosis Reversal Program protocol: that a pH-balanced diet, rich in fruits, vegetables, and herbs, is natural and effective for preventing and reversing osteoporosis and osteopenia.

 Connecting The Dots With Healthy Foods

 To build stronger and more resilient, fracture-resistant bones, here’s how you need to connect the dots:

 - A diet low in fruits and vegetables leads to an acid blood pH.